ferreira-mev/kafka-ruby-benchmark-2022/README.md

 To run the Karafka tests, `cd` into `karafka` and run

-`bundle exec karafka server --consumer_group batch`
+`bundle exec karafka server --consumer_groups batch`

 or

-`bundle exec karafka server --consumer_group single`,
+`bundle exec karafka server --consumer_groups single`,

 as desired.